 The complete beginner

-You know three words and one of them might be wrong. 👋 Welcome.
+Welcome.
 Vietnamese has six tones (or five, depending on the accent), so we’ll get through the hard bits together.
-No prior knowledge required, no fake enthusiasm expected.
+That’s the whole point of getting a (super supportive) teacher, right?

 The overseas Vietnamese learner (Việt Kiều)